-When you step out, even though I am very shy, I just feel beautiful and everyone looks beautiful despite weight or shape.
-It is such a confidence boost.
+Everyone looks beautiful despite weight or shape.
 It is totally empowering as a woman and it is a day of freedom.

 Cee Bolakee is a Schools Marketing Executive at university of East London.